 - Strong global demand for zinc alongside shrinking supply forecast.

-- Santander Zn-Pb-Ag Mine in Peru in Production.
+- Santander zinc-lead-silver mine in Peru in production.

-- Caribou Mine and Mill Complex operations to commence production in Q2 2015.
+- Caribou Mine and Mill Complex operations online with commercial production projected to be reached Q1 2016.

 Zinc and Polymetallic Production in North America